|

 The logical hike is an out-and-back semi-loop,

-property (near Hamilton Field), with a circuit of a wildlife pond.
+combining a walk along the marsh to the edge of the property (near Hamilton Field), with a circuit of a wildlife pond.
 You

 can extend a hike to the wildlife ponds by beginning back at McInnis Park